samie/Idle/README.md

 ## Issue tracking

-The issues for this add-on are tracked on its github.com page.
+The issues for this add-on are tracked on [github.com issues page](https://github.com/samie/Idle/issues).
 All bug reports and feature requests are appreciated.

 ## Contributions